ChifiSource/ChifiDocs.jl/modules/toolips/Toolips/3_servers.md

 ```
 Understanding the base thread and how it impacts performance is important.
 Evaluating everything on the base thread will **always** be faster, as we do not need to translate all of the data we are working with over to the other thread, *unless* that thread is already bogged down with a lot of other actions.

 **There are some key caveats to multi-threading in Toolips**, at least when it comes to doing so using the router.
 A `Stream` can only be written to by the `Base` thread. `Toolips` provides a solution to this with the `IOConnection`.
 This allows for data to be translated back to the base thread and written asynchronously.
 This means that for multi-threading to work, we will need to annotate our routes with `AbstractConnection`, or some type of converted `Connection` type.
+We *also* need to use a full environment and project for multi-threading to work, otherwise the module and its environment cannot be translated to the other threads.
+Ensure the website is a regular Julia package, not an in-REPL `Module` -- otherwise you will get an undefined error when a job is distributed.

 If all of that is enough, it is also possible to create and distribute processes manually using the `ParametricProcesses` API through the `Connection` or directly. `Toolips` exports the essentials (click to view documentation, and note the `Connection` dispatches added by `Toolips`):
 - `assign!`